rapidsai/rapids.ai/README.md

 ## Deployment process

 1. Submit proposed changes as a PR to this repo from the contributor's fork
-2. Review PR providing feedback and request any ncecessary changes
+2. Review PR providing feedback and request any necessary changes
 3. Approve PR merging into `master` of this repo
 4. Verify the staging site https://rapidsai.github.io/rapidsai-staging/ to ensure there are no errors or issues after merge
 5. Approve promotion to PROD